 At 66%, Japan’s female labor participation rate is at a 15-year high.
 Yet, in 2016, Japan slipped to 111 of 144 countries in the World Economic Forum’s gender equality rankings, a fall of ten places since 2015.
 Japan is the lowest ranked among the Group of Seven major industrialized nations.
 Among the reasons for this poor ranking is the role of women in public life and their status in professional and technical fields.
 This public event featured a distinguished panel of women who discussed the issues.< 1 2 3 4 5 6 7 8 9 10 >

 Winners of the Fifth Annual #HolidaysinJapan Photo Contest

 JUMP News | Dec 09, 2019

-Submit your photos to JUMP’s fourth annual #HolidaysinJapan contest
+Submit your photos to JUMP’s fifth annual #HolidaysinJapan contest

 Website design & development time4design.